szabotudor/Arch--Install-Guide/README.md

 # Part-8: Installing nvidia drivers
 - Run the following commands:
-  - `pacman -S nvidia nvidia-utils`
+  - `pacman -S nvidia nvidia-utils nvidia-settings`
   - `yay -S optimus-manager`
   - `yay -S optimus-manager-qt`
 - Restart your computer
 - You should see a new icon pop up somewhere on your taskbar
-  - Press that icon and a menu should open
-  - Options on that menu are pretty self-explanatory
+  - Press that icon and a menu should open (options on that menu are pretty self-explanatory)
+  - You can use this menu to enable/disable your graphics card, or change settings that are otherwise inaccessible on linux
+- Another program that was installed here is Nvidia X Server Settings (included in the `nvidia-settings` package)
+  - You can use this program to change more advanced graphiccs settings globally or per-program